Cyberodd/SLiSPBlock/README.md

-# Getting Started with Solidity

-Solidity token app with GOAT as symbol
+# SLiSP Smart contract functionality

+# Download and install dependencies and packages
+Use "npm install"
+# Migrate Initial files
+Use "truffle migrate"
+# Compile files
-#Compile files using "truffle compile"
+ use "truffle compile"
+# Test Files
-#Test using "truffle test"
+ use "truffle test"

+ # Issue
 Code compiles fine but the 13th test fails due to "Reference Error" in beforeEach hook.
 Behaviour deemed peculiar as "token" itself is referred to severally in file.
 Correspondence/feedback appreciated